Sign in

 Question

-Woody Lay of Keefe, Bruyette & Woods (KBW) inquired about the specifics of the Q2 charge-offs, including the number of credits involved and their remaining exposure.
-He also asked about the outlook for reserve levels given a potential future credit event and questioned the rationale for maintaining mid-single-digit deposit growth guidance after a strong first half.
+Asked about the specifics of the second quarter charge-offs, the outlook for reserve levels given potential future credit events, and the rationale for maintaining deposit growth guidance despite strong first-half performance.

 Answer